jgauchia/IceNav-v3/README.md

 To access the Web File Server, simply use any browser and go to the following address: http://icenav.local

-> [!CAUTION]
-> This feature has known issues (failures when uploading/downloading some large files, web refresh...) if the SPI bus is shared between the TFT and the SD card.
-Tests with boards that do not share this bus have been successful.
-> Work is underway to fix this so that it can be applied to the final design of the IceNav board.

 ## TO DO

 - [X] LVGL 9 Integration